MK316/Spring2023/DL/DLProject/Readme.md

 # Spring 2023 DL Final Project
 (Guideline preview asof May 17; Tobe updated)

-The final project is to design examples of how digital tools can be used in English language learning or teaching methodology.
+**🔔The final project is to design examples of how digital tools can be used in English language learning or teaching methodology.**

 ## How to submit (Due by 6/): Understand the outline for now.